 Diana’s Maggot is from 2017 and done to a waltz tune.
 English dances are choreographed to reels, jigs, Waltzes and other types of music.
 Note: In the 1600s “Maggot” was also used to describe a “Fancy or whim”.

 Leather Lake House was published in 1788.
 This video shows a variation of that old dance which has been renamed Leather Lake Cottage.

 Prince William is a 3-couple dance that was originally published in 1731.
 This video was recorded at the New York City English Ball.
 Dancers at this event chose to dress festively and formally.

 See the calendar for specific dates and event details.

-There’s a regular dance most Fridays at 7:30p.
-It’s open to all and when requested, there’s a first-timers’ orientation at 7:15p.
+There’s a regular dance most Fridays from 7:30-10:30pm.
+It’s open to all.
+A first-timers’ orientation at 7:15pm is available upon request.